Avatar: Frontiers of Pandora: Plot

-In the year 2146, eight years before Jake Sully arrives on Pandora, (Note: As seen in Avatar (2009)) the RDA sets up The Ambassador Program (TAP) led by Dr. Alma Cortez and RDA Director John Mercer, with the goal of training five young Na'vi children: the player (referred as "the Sarentu"), Ri'nela, Aha'ri, Teylan, and Nor, to be Na'vi-human ambassadors.
-However, the Na'vi children remember they were kidnapped from their clan and are annoyed by Mercer's strict curriculum, culminating in them attempting to escape.
+In the year 2146, eight years before Jake Sully arrives on Pandora, (Note: As seen in James Cameron's Avatar (2009)) the RDA sets up The Ambassador Program (TAP), led by Dr. Alma Cortez and RDA Director John Mercer, with the goal of training five young Na'vi children to be Na'vi-human ambassadors; Tamtey (Note: Initially referred to as "The Sarentu" in the main story, before their name was revealed in Avatar: From the Ashes), Ri'nela, Aha'ri, Teylan, and Nor.
+The Na'vi children remember that they were abducted from their clan and are annoyed by Mercer's strict curriculum, culminating in them attempting to escape.
 Mercer shoots and kills Aha'ri to terrorize them into giving up.
-Eight years later though, the RDA's loss against Jake's army forces the remaining RDA forces to evacuate Pandora.
-Mercer orders the now adult-Na'vi students to be executed as liabilities, but Alma defies him and leads the students to a cryogenic life-suspension chamber so they can hide.
+Eight years later (2154), the RDA's loss against Jake's army forces the remaining RDA forces to evacuate Pandora.
+Mercer orders the now adult Na'vi students to be executed as liabilities, but Alma defies him and leads the students to a cryogenic life-suspension chamber so they can hide.

-The students are awakened sixteen years later by Na'vi resistance fighters working with Alma and narrowly escape the facility when an RDA force led by Mercer returns to eliminate the students.
-The Sarentu is able to escape and reunite their friends, before joining Alma and her team of ex-RDA personnel.
-After succeeding in their first mission to destroy an RDA energy mining operation, the Sarentu manages to make a connection with Eywa, the living spirit of Pandora, and communes with their ancestors to learn about the nearly extinct Sarentu clan.
-However, the RDA steps up their aggression by launching a raid on Alma's hideout.
-The Sarentu is able to hold them off long enough to catch the attention of the Aranahe clan, who welcome them; however, their leader Ka'nat remains reluctant to start a war against the technologically superior RDA.
+The students are awakened sixteen years later (2162) by Na'vi resistance fighters working with Alma.
+They narrowly escape the facility when an RDA force led by Mercer returns to eliminate the students.
+Tamtey is able to escape and reunite their friends before joining Alma and her team of ex-RDA personnel.
+After succeeding in their first mission to destroy an RDA energy mining operation, Tamtey manages to make a connection with Eywa, the living spirit of Pandora, and communes with their ancestors to learn about the nearly extinct Sarentu clan.
+The RDA steps up their aggression by launching a raid on Alma's hideout.
+Tamtey is able to hold them off long enough to catch the attention of the Aranahe clan, who welcome them; their leader Ka'nat remains reluctant to start a war against the technologically superior RDA.